 Overtime must be paid on any hours worked over forty eight hours per week.
 The minimum overtime rate is 1.5 times the minimum wage rate.
-Minimum wage is currently (2017) $11.25/hour which means the minimum overtime rate is $16.88/hour.
-On April 1, 2018, a new Minimum Wage Order will come into effect with the minimum wage being set at $11.55/hour which means the minimum overtime rate will be $17.33/hour.
+Minimum wage is currently (as of October 1, 2023) $15.00/hour which means the minimum overtime rate is $22.50/hour.

 Can an employee bank overtime?

 Yes.
 Instead of overtime pay an employee may receive 1.5 hours of paid time off work for each hour of overtime worked when an employee and employer agree to do so.
 This is subject to two conditions: